Table Of Contents

 Kops

 Short for Kubernetes Operations, Kops helps build, destroy, update, and maintain highly available and production-grade Kubernetes clusters using the command line.
-Currently, Kops supports AWS deployment and GCE is in beta, while VMware vSphere is in alpha.
+Currently, Kops supports AWS deployment, GCE is in beta, and VMware vSphere is in alpha.

 Kops empowers you to control the entire Kubernetes cluster lifecycle, from provisioning infrastructure to deleting clusters.